permguard/permguard/site/content/docs/0.1/command-line/applications.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-Using the `applications` command, it is possible to manage Applications on the remote server.
+Using the `apps` command, it is possible to manage Applications on the remote server.

 ```text
 This command manages applications.